• Horizontal Logo

 2 Semesters, 1 Credit, Full Time Course (Grades 10-12)

 Curriculum for this course follows the AP Calculus AB curriculum set by the College Board and is designed to prepare students for the AP Calculus AB exam in May.
 The course covers Differential Calculus in the first semester and Integral Calculus in the second semester, with emphasis on graphical, numerical, and analytical methods.
 Topics include: the derivative, function analysis and curve sketching, optimization, anti-derivatives, definite integrals and area under a curve, volumes of solids, differential equations, and applications of calculus.
 The graphing calculator is used throughout.
 Students in this course are expected to purchase a TI-84 graphing calculator.
-Prerequisite: Minimum grade of B in Precalculus Honors or Calculus.
-Department recommendation required.
+Prerequisite: Students are eligible if they have earned either a B+ or higher in Precalculus Honors or an A or higher in Calculus.

 • AP Calculus BC